 - The technologist or radiologist performing the exam may have to apply pressure with the probe to the body part being examined.
 If the area is tender, the child might experience some discomfort.

-To help the infant remain still for the ultrasound, be sure they are well fed and have small toys to distract them during the examination.
+To help the infant remain still for the ultrasound, be sure they are well-fed and have small toys to distract them during the examination.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
 The health care provider will then share the results with you.
-Your report will also be available on the patient portal within 15 days.